learn-co-curriculum/phrg-js-object-oriented-object-relations-readme/README.md

 In this lesson, we saw how we can use a plain javascript object to store and associate our data.
 We showed how we can assign each new instance an id by modifying our `constructor` method.
 We also saw that we can write setters or modify our constructor methods to provide an interface to associate a two objects.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-object-oriented-object-relations-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-object-oriented-object-relations-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 + [Sql Relations](https://github.com/learn-co-curriculum/sql-table-relations-readme)